TareqK/tareqk.github.io/portfolio.md

 ## Volunteer Work

-- Im an organizing Member of the palestinian open source community.
+- I'm an organizing Member of the palestinian open source community.
 My duties include handling IT Operations and Software development for the group, Planning and Notation, giving webinars and creating e-learning content, in addition to professional outreach.

-- Im a proponent of open education, and as such, have published several course notes of my own for general public (see the education section of this website)
+- I'm a proponent of open education, and as such, have published several course notes of my own for general public (see the education section of this website)

 - I volunteer for arduino workshops with children whenver possible, and have given